thatothapo/thatothapo.github.io/affiliations.md

         <div class="card">
             <h3>UCT Department of Physics</h3>
-            <p>Finished my undergraduate with a major in Physics.
-Undergaduate Representative and President of the Society for Physics Students in 2021</p>
+            <p>Finished my undergraduate with a major in Physics. undergraduate Representative and President of the Society for Physics Students in 2021</p>
             <a href="#" target="_blank" class="see-more">See more</a>
         </div>